romin-ebrahimi/optimal-trades/README.md

 changes over transaction or volume based time can be nearly gaussian over longer periods.

-2. Price forecasting doesn't align well with the objective of a trader.
-As a trader, I don't care if the price in the next `n` minutes is going up, down, or sideways.
-What I am truly interested in at any point in time is whether I should be long, short, or close out any open positions.

 The goal of this project is to create a modeling framework that aligns with the objective of a trader.
-This methodology and the included code can be used for optimizing trading systems.
+The included methodology and code can be used for optimizing trading systems.

 ### Concept
-- Math and thinking of how to optimize trades.
-Demonstrate relationship between predictive inputs, optimal trades, and the model trying to capture the conditional relationship.
+**Given:**
+* $X$ input matrix of covariates
+* $y$ target labels where $y \in \{short, long, closed\}
+* $F$ TODO: check literature for representation of classification network mapping y|X

+Assume we have some matrix $X$ of covariates that contain predictive information.
+The goal is to create a model that exploits this information to systematically place trades.
+Trading can be described using a three class sample space directly mapping to the three trading states: short, long, and closed.
+The labels $y$ representing these three states can be generated from fixed duration returns, which have no guarantee of optimality, or directly optimizing the labels as part of the modeling process.
+Optimizing the model and target labels while conditioning on the inputs

-- If volume time is used, then volume could be a proxy for risk exposure, maximizing risk adjusted returns is difficult.
+TODO: If volume time is used, then volume could be a proxy for risk exposure, maximizing risk adjusted returns is difficult.
 Taking the log makes the two components additive with a parameter for risk aversion.